 Connect the motive force piping (steam, air or inert gas) to the inlet connection on the pump cap.
 Proper piping and trapping of the motive supply line must include a strainer, check valve, properly sized drip leg with mud pocket, and drip trap.
 The drip trap discharge line should be connected to the reservoir piping or vented receiver when practical.
 See figure 3 and 4 on page 6.
-It is recommended to install a union near the motive inlet (valve seat) to provide quick access to the externally removable seat.
+It is recommended to install a union near the motive inlet (valve seat) to provide guick access to the externally removable seat.

-Note: To visually determine the location of the motive connection for Series EPT-200, look into the pumping trap's condensate inlet and the motive connection will be on the right side of the cap (the smallest one).
+Note: To visually determine the location of the motive connection for Series EPT-400, look into the pumping trap's condensate inlet and the motive connection will be the 1⁄2" connection in the cap that is not steel plugged.

 Maximum motive pressure for the pump trap is 8.5 bar g.
-A pressure reducing valve must be used when the motive pressure exceeds 8.5 bar.
+A pressure reducing valve must be used when the motive pressure exceeds 8.5 bar g.
 It is also recommended that that motive pressure be set between 1.0 - 1.4 bar above total discharge pressure (total discharge pressure = vertical lift in bar plus return line pressure).
 This pressure setting keeps venting time to a minimum and, when using steam, reduces the temperature differential.
 The PRV should be installed as far from the pump trap as possible.
 A good rule is to use a minimum of 10 pipe diameter from the end source.